A Complete Guide to Distracted Driving Laws in California for 2025

 Using smartwatches and engaging in video calls while driving are explicitly banned.
 This acknowledges the evolving nature of technology and its potential to distract drivers.

-Common Types of Distracted Driving and Their Risks
+What Are the Different Types of Distracted Driving and Their Risks?

 looking at gps